 At St Joseph’s, we know that every child can achieve a deep and lasting understanding of mathematics and that success in this subject is correlated with broader academic and professional success.
-Therefore, we are committed to providing all our children with a rigorous, inspiring maths curriculum in which all thrive and all develop an appreciation for this wonderful subject.
+Therefore, we are committed to providing all our children with a rigorous, inspiring maths curriculum in which all thrive and develop an appreciation for this wonderful subject.

 We know that every child can achieve a deep and lasting understanding of mathematics.